Shivabhandari122/frontend/readme.md

 In day 5, i have learned introduction to types of units, text manipulation, font size, bolding and styles and font families.

 ### Day 6
-On this day, i have learned including external fonts, using external fonts, css box model, changing content size and css borders.
+In this day, i have learned including external fonts, using external fonts, css box model, changing content size and css borders.

 ### Day 7
 Learned something new like margin and padding, floats and display types and flex box.

 ### Day 8
 Learn about Flexbox, the Flexible Box Layout Module, makes it easier to design flexible responsive layout structure without using float or positioning.

+### Day 9
+Playing game of flexbox which is flexbox frogy link:(https://flexboxfroggy.com/), in which i have learned about some important properties of flexbox like justify-content, align-items, align-self, flex-wrap, align-content, flex-flow, order and flex-direction.